-- makeshift mini greenhouse or a store bought version like this one
+- Makeshift mini greenhouse or a store-bought version like this one

-- organic black oil sunflower seeds
+- Organic black oil sunflower seeds

-- clean seedling mix potting soil
+- Seedling mix potting soil

 - small salad spinner

-I always buy my sprouting seeds from a trusted source that intends them for sprouting to ensure health safety.
-You certainly could use raw striped sunflower seeds sold as snack foods (as long as they aren’t roasted, salted, and still have shells).
+I always buy my sprouting seeds from a trusted source that intends them for sprouting to ensure safety.
+You certainly could use the raw striped sunflower seeds sold as snack foods (as long as they aren’t roasted or salted, and still have shells).
 I’ve used them before and they work well.
-The black oil sunflower seeds taste a bit better, so if you like the striped ones, then venture out to try the others someday.
+Black oil sunflower seeds taste a bit more flavorful, so if you like the striped ones, venture out to try the others someday.

 - First, soil gnats!
 Ugh, those annoying little flies that you JUST CAN NOT CATCH NO MATTER HOW HARD YOU TRY should be enough of a reason, but there are more.